Battle of Murafa: Aftermath

-Generally, the battle is considered victorious by the Polish sources, which, as previously was said, mention about two battles happenning there.
+Generally, the battle is considered victorious by the Polish sources, which, as previously was said, mention about two battles happening there.
 Polish chronicler Alexander Guagnini describes the battle as a decisive Polish success, stating that the Ruthenian army was almost entirely wiped out.
 (Note: "When the our forces were crossing the Murakhva river, Rus' tried to pursuit them.
 Then Kemlycz with a hundred of cavalry, while returning to the Poles, worried the enemy with an unexpectedly strong fear, attacked the incautious Rus' and bravely fought it.
 The other ours, after returning from the crossing, started chasing Rus' to the death, we chased them at the night for several miles, while slaying and fighting it.
 Several thousands of Rus' people were killed, while only two ours.)
 Some historians, such as Mykhailo Hrushevsky and Roman Homan disagree with this point, stating that while the Polish unit in fact came to help for the defeated Poles and forced the Ruthenians to retreat, but it did not humiliate the Podolian army.
 (Note: "On 30 of November, a battle took place at Podolia, where the army of the Grand Duchy of Ruthenia, led by Feodor Korybutovych, humiliated the army of the Polish Kingdom, led by the Rus' voivode Jan Menzyk and the voivode Wincenty during the Polish crossing of the Murafa river near the village of Kopystyryn.
 Fedir's warriors started looting the Polish wagon train, however the approachment of a small Polish unit forced them to retreat.")
 The Polish leadership, however, did not use the opportunity to seize Eastern Podolia after the Ruthenian withdrawal and themselves withdrew to Lviv.
 Till the end of 1432, the entire Eastern Podolia was recaptured by Švitrigaila's supporters, and in 1433, Podolian forces pushed the Poles further, seized Kamianets and captured starosta Teodoryk Buczacki.